colinmarc/colinmarc.github.com/iloveyou.md

 When you say it, you're releasing this flood of emotion - giving it an outlet.
 "I love you" is how we're trained to express feelings of intimacy, of loyalty, of sexual pleasure, or just of admiration.
 But you're also taking advantage of all the meaning, the weight behind the phrase itself.
 That's why you sometimes have to be careful who you say it to.
 And, I would argue, the trappings of the phrase are mostly what is received in the end.

-There's an intangible, psychological heft to the phrase, given to it by the fact that we hear it in movies and on tv and in books and from our parents.
+There's an intangible, psychological heft to the phrase, given to it by the fact that we hear it in movies and on TV and in books and from our parents.
 It's very similar to the weight attached to hurtful words, like racial slurs.
-The context and intent matter, sometimes, but often it's not the meaning itself that is transferred; like a molotov cocktail, the language explodes into our imagination, sparking memories and feelings and setting our subconcious alight.
+The context and intent matter, sometimes, but often it's not the meaning itself that is transferred; like a molotov cocktail, the language explodes into our imagination, sparking memories and feelings and setting our subconscious alight.

 ***